Jacopx/netscanner/README.md

 ## Running the tests

-Explain how to run the automated tests for this system
+This tools needs to be run with sudo (for nmap scan parameters).

 ### Break down into end to end tests

-Explain what these tests test and why
+Start the Network Manager with:

 ```
-Give an example
+sudo python netscan.py
 ```

 ### And coding style tests